PhillHenry/SparkConstraints/README.md

 # SparkConstraints

 Demonstrates data contracts using Apache Spark.
-This is purely a very simple Proof of Concept, nothing more.
+This is a very simple Proof of Concept, nothing more.

 The contract is stored in the metadata of a `DataFrame` in the metastore.